RayWillett/OrderTotal/README.md

 limit := The total number of products which a person can use as part of a promotion before the promotion cannot be used anymore {number} [optional, no value means the promotion is unlimited]
 ```

+Unit tests can be found in each directory following the `*.test.js` or `*.test.json` naming format.
+Integration tests can be found in the `./CartFactory/tests/integration.test.js` directory

+Thanks for reading, have a great day.